 We have about 60 polar dogs in our kennel.
 To adapt to the climate they all live outdoors.
 During the winter they grow a thick layer of wool underneath the protecting longer fur.
 This makes them adapt to the sometimes harsh and cold winter.
 When summer comes, they loose the wool again.

 Our polar dogs get fed once a day during off-season and twice when they are working.
 They get a mixture that is combined with high fat high protein pellets and salmon.
 To work hard they need a lot of water witch they get by a sauce of meat and water, through snow and when they’re resting, in bowls.
-They can drink up to 1,5 – 2 liters a day during winter and during summer up to 5 liters a day.
+They can drink up to 1,5 – 2 liters a day during winter and up to 5 liters a day during summer.

 To avoid a lot of anger and accidents, we give the females birth control.
 This also lowers the male’s aggression towards other dogs.
 We use 2 – 3 females for breeding and try to have about two offspring’s a year.
 A female is never used for more than 3 offspring’s.
 A majority of our kennel is mixed breeds.
 We focus more on temper, endurance, fur (adaption for temperature) and speed than purebreds.
 The breeds that we use are Alaskan Husky, Siberian Husky and Alaskan Malamute.

 The puppies have a congenital will for pulling.
 The trick is to help them understand why and towards what.
 Never scare them and try to avoid ending with failure.
 By making every turn fun and exciting for the dog it will grow to an addiction for the dog.
 I try to make this a 4 fundamental step: